OdeletteKennedy/TowerClimb/README.md

 Before submitting changes, review the repository contents and follow any existing style or structure.

 If contribution rules are added later, place them in this README or in a dedicated contributing guide.

+## License

+No license information is provided in the original README.

+If a license file exists in the repository, refer to that file for licensing details.

+If no license is present, add one before distributing or reusing the project publicly.